Safe withdrawal rate UK 2026 — pension drawdown guide.

 It's a useful starting point.
 It is not a universal law.

-The 4% rate was derived from US historical market data — specifically a period (1926–1992) during which the US equity market delivered exceptionally strong real returns by global standards.
+The 4% rate was derived from US historical market data — specifically a period during which the US equity market delivered exceptionally strong real returns by global standards.
 UK equities over comparable periods delivered lower real returns.
-Research by Wade Pfau and others has shown that the historically "safe" withdrawal rate for a UK-based portfolio is closer to 3.0–3.5%.
+Research by Wade Pfau and others has shown that historically sustainable withdrawal rates vary materially by country; for UK-based portfolios, the range often discussed is closer to 3.0–3.5% than a simple US-style 4% assumption.

 Other UK-specific factors also weigh against a straight transplant of the rule.
 UK inflation has been more volatile.
 The gilt market behaves differently from US Treasuries.
 And UK retirees typically have a later state pension start date, meaning the private pension must bridge a longer gap — or the retirement window is shorter but the drawdown period is not.